0tist/Learning-Iteratively/_posts/2020-03-31-my-first-blog.md

 Will try to make best out of the opportunity and will update you guys on my upcoming posts soon! stay indoors, stay safe, take care :)

-*PS:* Special mention to the amazing community of Fastai and their support on the forums, they are a constant help and will support you throughout your journey in the fastai, there are walkthroughs of the fastai code repository available on the youtube, which I will try to include whenever necessary
+*PS:* Special mention to the amazing community of Fastai and their support on the forums, they are a constant help and will support you throughout your journey in the fastai, there are walkthroughs of the fastai code repository available on the youtube, which I will try to include whenever necessary.